pyrosm/pyrosm/README.md

 ### Filtering large files by bounding box

-Although `pyrosm` provides possibility to filter even larger data files based on bounding box while reading (also lowering memory consumption), this process can slow down the reading process significantly (1.5-3x longer) due to necessary lookups when parsing the data.
+Although `pyrosm` provides possibility to filter even larger data files based on bounding box, this process can slow down the reading process significantly (1.5-3x longer) due to necessary lookups when parsing the data.
-This might not be an issue with smaller files (up to ~100MB) but with larger data dumps this can start consuming a lot of processing time.
+This might not be an issue with smaller files (up to ~100MB) but with larger data dumps this can take longer than necessary.

-Hence, a recommended approach is to **first** filter the protobuf file based on bounding box into a smaller subset by using a dedicated open source Java tool called [Osmosis](https://wiki.openstreetmap.org/wiki/Osmosis) which is available for all operating systems.
+Hence, a recommended approach with large data files is to **first** filter the protobuf file based on bounding box into a smaller subset by using a dedicated open source Java tool called [Osmosis](https://wiki.openstreetmap.org/wiki/Osmosis) which is available for all operating systems.
 Detailed installation instructions are [here](https://wiki.openstreetmap.org/wiki/Osmosis/Installation), and instructions how to filter data based on bounding box are [here](https://wiki.openstreetmap.org/wiki/Osmosis/Examples#Extract_administrative_Boundaries_from_a_PBF_Extract).